SyborgStudios/overrides_tracker/README.md

 5. Switch branch and follow steps 1-3 again.
 If you want to compare multiple branches you need to redo these steps for every branch.

-6. Now you have at least 2 files in the overrides_tracker folder
+6. Now you have at least 2 otf-files in the overrides_tracker folder

 7. It's time to compare these overrides accross branches.
     ```ruby